List of Netherlands national cricket captains

-This is a list of all cricketers who have captained the Netherlands in an official international match.
-This includes the ICC Trophy, Under 19's games and One Day Internationals, Twenty20 Internationals.
+This is a list of all the cricketers who have captained the Netherlands in an official international match.
+This includes the ICC Trophy, Under-19 games One Day Internationals and Twenty20 Internationals.
 This article is correct as of 21 August 2022.

 One Day Internationals

 The Netherlands played their first ODI on February 17, 1996.

 Twenty20 International

 The Netherlands played their first T20 on August 2, 2008.